cth06-Github/audioService/README.md

 *  when users go to `/record` page (and maybe `/upload` page) from `/home` page by clicking the buttons in the app, session cookie set from authentication would strangely disappear, resulting in unauthorized access being detected
 * if the above did not happen and went to `/record` page, upon pressing the record button `navigator.mediaDevices.getUserMedia() is undefined` error message will occur.
 This function can only be used in secure context such as HTTPS

-However, if one wishes to still host the web app on HTTP, please edit the code in `/frontend/package.json`to
+However, if one wishes to still host the web app on HTTP, please edit the code in [`frontend/package.json`](frontend/package.json) to
 ```
 "scripts": {
     "dev": "next dev",